An asymptotic formula for the $2k$-th power mean value of $\left| (L'/L)(1+it_0, \chi)\right|$: Some well-known results

 has at most one zero $\beta_1$ in the region

-Such a zero, if it exists, is real, simple and corresponds to a non-principal real character $\chi_1$. \end{prop} \begin{proof} A proof of this theorem can be found in~\cite[Theorem 11.3]{Montgomery}. \end{proof} From now on, $\beta_1$ denotes the Siegel zero and $\chi_1$ is the associated character defined in Proposition~\ref{thm3}. \begin{prop} For an arbitrary real number $ t $ and $q\geq 1$, there is an effectively computable positive constant $c>1$ satisfying
+Such a zero, if it exists, is real, simple and corresponds to a non-principal real character $\chi_1$. \end{prop} \begin{proof} A proof of this theorem can be found in~\cite[Theorem 11.3]{Montgomery}. \end{proof} From now on, if $\beta_1$ lies in the following (even smaller) region